How it works

 1) Collect

-- Community supply drives
+- Targeted community drives

 2) Prepare

-- 1-page guidance sheet
+- Included 1-page guidance sheet

 3) Deliver